The Myths and Legends of King Arthur and the Knights of the Round Table: Wembley ice show

-Production problems became manifest early on.
-When it was announced that horses would be part of the show, animal welfare groups demanded it be canceled.
-Wakeman responded with a press conference at the venue where skaters dressed as knights came out riding two-dimensional wooden horses.
-"You weren't thinking there would be real horses, were you?” he said, to much media mirth.

-The first performance was imperfect.
-When the actor playing the young Arthur pulled the sword from the stone, the anvil used to anchor the sword came out as well, since it had not itself been anchored.
+Several problems and mishaps took place; when the actor playing a young Arthur pulled the sword from the stone, the anvil used to anchor the sword came out as well, since it had not itself been anchored.
 The actress playing Guinevere inadvertently skated over her veil, tearing her headgear out.
 The chainmail under Wakeman's cape accidentally caught on something as he was descending from his seat at one point, leaving him dangling over the ice.
 The dry ice fog, when used over real ice, created a mist that rose ever higher and thicker, to the point that the musicians not only could not see each other but had difficulty seeing their own instruments clearly enough.

-At the end, during "The Last Battle", plans called for six skaters dressed as knights to take to the ice and fight to their mutual "deaths".
+During "The Last Battle", plans called for six skaters dressed as knights to take to the ice and fight to their mutual "deaths".
 Well before the song was over, one knight appeared to have survived, to skate aimlessly around the ice.
-Wakeman saw him and realized that one of the skaters had called in sick that day and the production had failed to find a replacement.
+Wakeman saw him and realised that one of the skaters had called in sick that day and the production had failed to find a replacement.
 The skater solved the problem by pretending to throw himself on his sword and disappearing under the fog.

-The production was ranked No. 79 on the list of 100 Greatest Shocking Moments in Rock and Roll compiled by VH1.
-In 2014, Wakeman expressed a wish to stage King Arthur on ice once again at The O2 Arena.